Volscente/NexusLLM/documentation/docs/evaluation.md

 print(metric.score)
 ```

-# Evaluation Framework Platforms
+## Evaluation Framework Platforms
-## Azure AI Foundry Automated Evaluation(Microsoft)
+### Azure AI Foundry Automated Evaluation (Microsoft)
-Azure AI Foundry is an all-in-one AI platform for building, evaluating, and deploying generative AI solutions and custom copilots.
+Azure AI Foundry is an all-in-one AI platform for building, evaluating,
+and deploying generative AI solutions and custom copilots.

-## OpenAI Evals (OpenAI)
+### OpenAI Evals (OpenAI)
-### Introduction
-The OpenAI Evals framework consists of a framework to evaluate an LLM or a system built on top of an LLM,
+The OpenAI Evals framework consists of a framework to evaluate an LLM or
+a system built on top of an LLM,
 and an open-source registry of challenging evals.

 It is based on pre-defined dataset.